-I not only provide a highly professional service, but I do so with kindness.
+A highly professional service with kindness.
 My aim is to help make your work as close to perfectly right as is possible.
-I take deadlines seriously, and I respond promptly to emails.
-I aim to treat each individual client as though he or she were my only client.
+I take deadlines seriously and respond promptly to emails.
+I also aim to treat each individual client as though he or she were my only client.

-The confidentiality and security of your intellectual property is a top priority for me.
+The confidentiality and security of your intellectual property are top priorities for me.
 I would never share or discuss your work and/or ideas with anyone else, nor would I ever use your ideas or premise.
-I’m a fiction writer myself, and I understand the worries writers have regarding their work.
+I’m a fiction writer myself, and I understand the worries authors have regarding their work.
 I treat your work with as much care and respect as I do my own.

 Michelle is a life-saver.
 Never before have I had an editor who was so articulate and who was able to point out and unravel problems I wasn’t even aware of without making me feel crummy about my writing.
 She’s such a clear communicator, and somehow she knows exactly what I need and when.
 Being an editor myself, I know how important it is to be honest with my clients yet bring across criticism in the most clear and constructive way possible.
 Michelle does just that.
 I’m so glad to have found someone who understands both me and my work, and isn’t afraid to grab me by the shoulders and bring out the tough love (I might not like it, but sometimes it’s just what I need).